Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Conclusion

 \section{Conclusion}

-We provided a new perspective on the analysis of incomplete preferences under uncertainty by introducing and characterizing a new decision criterion involving multiple priors ---which constitutes a translation and a generalization of the domination concept at work in the notion of non-obvious manipulability.
-It is based on a requirement of unanimity between an optimistic and a pessimistic evaluation reflecting the behavior of a DM who \textit{hopes for the best while she also prepares for the worst.} When both of these evaluations are computed according to the same set of scenarios, hope-and-prepare preferences compare ranges of expected utility according to a strict version of the well known and commonly used strong set order.
+We provided a new perspective on the analysis of incomplete preferences under uncertainty by introducing and characterizing a new decision criterion involving multiple priors.
+It is based on a requirement of unanimity between an optimistic and a pessimistic evaluation reflecting the behavior of a DM who \textit{hopes for the best while she also prepares for the worst.} When both of these evaluations are computed according to the same set of scenarios, hope-and-prepare preferences compare ranges of expected utility according to the strong set order.

-Comparing hope-and-prepare preferences to the two closest incomplete criteria proposed in this framework ---Bewley and twofold preferences--- we argued, and made visible in our axiomatization, that the trade-off between decisiveness and conviction is addressed in a way that is more favorable to decisiveness.
+Comparing hope-and-prepare preferences to the two closest incomplete criteria proposed in this framework---Bewley and twofold preferences---we argued, and made visible in our axiomatization, that the trade-off between decisiveness and conviction is addressed in a way that is more favorable to decisiveness.

-We showed that an \textit{invariant biseparable completion} of a hope-and-prepare preference relation necessarily admits a \textit{unique asymmetric} $\alpha$-maxmin representation.
+We showed that an \textit{invariant biseparable completion} of a hope-and-prepare preference relation necessarily admits a \textit{unique} $\alpha$-MEU representation.
+We also established a converse: when the $\alpha$-MEU representation is unique, the underlying hope-and-prepare preference can be recovered from the complete preference and its dual preference relation, whose construction involves complementary acts.

-Finally, we proved that the rule for aggregating the opinions of experts is, under two conditions imposed on the decisions of the DM, the same whether she has a Bewley criterion or a concordant hope-and-prepare one: then, we interpreted the adoption of one or the other criteria as a choice between the strength of her conviction and her ability to take decisions.